wujiaqi06/SGV-caller/README.md

 Pipeline 8 This pipeline reads a FASTA-formatted protein sequence and maps it to a protein reference sequence.
 ```
 ### 6.1 output_file_name
-output_file_name is the run name, which is necessary for pipelines 1-8.
-It should be a string with only characters, numbers and underbar.
-Any types of space are not allowed.
+output_file_name is the run name needed for pipelines 1-8.
+It should be a string containing only letters, numbers and underscores.
+No spaces are allowed.

 ### 6.2 reference genome related options
-Pipelines 1-5 needs reference genome, as well as its annotation information to annotate the nucleotide variations to codon and amino acid level.
-By default, SGV-caller takes Wuhan-hu-1 (RefSeq: NC_045512.2) as reference genome. use_default_reference is asking whether you will use the default reference genome or not.
-It takes the value of “yes” or “no”.
+Pipelines 1-5 require a reference genome and its annotation information to annotate nucleotide variations at the codon and amino acid level.
+By default, SGV-caller uses Wuhan-hu-1 (RefSeq: NC_045512.2) as reference genome. use_default_reference asks if you want to use the default reference genome or not.
+It takes the value "yes" or "no".
 If use_default_reference = yes, the default reference genome Wuhan-hu-1 will be used.
-If use_default_reference = no, the following three files are necessary to run SGV-caller:
+If use_default_reference = no, the following three files are required to run SGV-caller:
 ```
 custom_reference_genome
 custom_codon_fasta_annotation_file
 custom_rna_annotation
 ```
-custom_reference_genome is the directory and file name of the custom reference genome file.
-This file should contain a single sequence, and its sequence name had better not overlap with the sequence name in the fasta data file.
+custom_reference_genome is the directory and filename of the custom reference genome file.
+This file should contain a single sequence and its sequence name should not overlap with the sequence name in the fasta data file.
-custom_codon_fasta_annotation_file is the directory and file name of the custom codon annotation file.
+custom_codon_fasta_annotation_file is the directory and filename of the custom codon annotation file.
 Its format is:
 ```
 S	21563..25384
 ORF3a	25393..26220